GigaSpaces-ProfessionalServices/dih-k8s-training-labs/lab-service-dev-solution/README.md

 ###### For preparation of the Docker image
 1. Install [Docker](https://docs.docker.com/engine/install/)
+2. Access to dockerhub to build and push docker images.

 ## Test the REST API application on a local environment
 It's useful to test locally first to ensure everything is running smoothly before deployment onto k8s.